varujaya26/Linux-commands/README.md

 # Linux-commands

-The file "linux-commands.txt" list all basic commands on linux
+The files list all basic commands on linux